KQM-git/TCL/docs/evidence/general-mechanics/movement-and-physics.md

     * Example: Skill cooldowns
 4. Entity time:
     * The time that passes for an entity/the player, gets paused by menus when not in Co-Op, does have a max time that can get processed per frame, and it also gets affected by hitlag that gets applied to said entity. \(Not global, unique per enemy/the player\)
-    * Example: Skills which duration get extended by hitlag \(e.g.: not deployables\), elemental auras
+    * Example: Skills which duration get extended by hitlag \(e.g.: not deployables\), Elemental auras

 **Evidence 3:**
 1. Real time: